code-biscuits/html-biscuits/README.md

   - default: `"// "`,

 - `html-biscuits.annotationMinDistance` _number_ : Determines the minimum amount of lines between start and end tag used to decide to show the annotations.

   - default: `0`,

+- `html-biscuits.annotationMaxLength` _number_ : Determines the maximum amount of characters or words to show before truncating the biscuit text.

+  - default: `0`,

+- `html-biscuits.annotationTrimByWords` _boolean_ : Determines whether to trim max length by characters or words..
+  - default: `false`,

 ## Release Notes